 Conscripted into the Wehrmacht, he served in Poland, France, Romania, Hungary and the Soviet Union.

-In 1942, Böll married Annemarie Cech, with whom he would have three sons; she later collaborated with him on a n…Read more on Wikipedia
+In 1942, Böll married Annemarie Cech, with whom he had three sons; she later collaborated with him on a number of…Read more on Wikipedia